DeanPDX/DeanPDX.github.io/_posts/2018-02-04-angular-5-forms-dynamic-validation-summary.markdown

         // NOTE: This would normally be observable but for
         // some reason I had trouble with observable.map in
         // stackblitz so I reverted to using a promise.
-        // setTimeout is intented to imitate server latency. return new Promise<ValidationErrors>(resolve => {
+        // setTimeout is intended to imitate server latency. return new Promise<ValidationErrors>(resolve => {
         setTimeout(() => {
           if (c.value.includes('bad') === true) {